Day-use

 Buy a 12-month parking permit

-Oregon residents can purchase a 12-month parking permit for $60, and non-residents can buy a 12-month parking permit for $75 online and from most major state park offices, or from vendors statewide in 2026.
+Oregon residents can purchase a 12-month parking permit for $60 (or $75 for non-residents) online, at most major state park offices, or from vendors statewide.
 The permit is transferable among vehicles.

 Note: Online buyers receive a temporary permit to print and use.
-The permanent hang tag permit is mailed and should arrive within three weeks of purchase.
+The permanent hang tag permit is mailed and will arrive within 30-days of purchase.

 Oregon State Parks day-use parking permit vendors